-Schools – ‘take the pledge’ and celebrate the intelligence, ability and employability of those individuals with:
+We invite your school or university to ‘take the pledge’ and celebrate the intelligence, ability and employability of neurodivergent students and staff

 Diversity is inclusion.
 1 in 5 people are neurodivergent!